 - 1. Required Student Forms - 2.
 Annual Student Statement of Health form - 3.
-Student Information, Physical and Immunization forms (must be completed by a medical practitioner, MD, PA or CNP). - a.
+Student Information, Physical and Immunization forms (must be completed by a healthcare practitioner, MD, PA or CNP). - a.
 Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B - b.
 Proof of negative two-step TB Skin Test (TST) or proof of negative approved TB screening blood test or if a person has a previously documented positive TB screening test or a documented diagnosis of TB or Latent TB Infection (LTBI) in the past, perform an annual risk assessment/symptom check with your healthcare provider.
 Chest x-ray is only required if symptoms develop. - c.
 Documentation of ability to perform physical demands required in direct patient care activities. - 4.
 Purchase a background check, drug screen, and Medical Document Package - 5.
 Clearance of criminal background check and drug testing - 6.
 Proof of CPR completion, American Heart Association, "Basic Life Support (BLS) for Healthcare Providers" completed during the summer (May 15-August 15) prior to admission to NSG courses and maintained throughout the program - 7.
-Additional annual immunization requirements: Flu immunizations are required by most healthcare agencies and are usually available in fall semester. - 8.
+Additional annual immunization requirements: Flu immunizations are required by most healthcare agencies and should be obtained when instructed to do so. - 8.
 Personal health insurance - 9.
 Other mandatory clinical facility requirements including professional responsibilities and patient confidentiality.

-Prior to enrollment in any NSG course, the student must provide the required clinical documentation.
 Students should not attempt to complete any of these requirements until they have been admitted to the nursing program and attended the mandatory orientation session.